ompugao/patto/README.md

 ## Description
 Patto Note is a [Cosense (formerly Scrapbox)](https://scrapbox.io)-inspired text format.
+This enables quick note taking and task management in your favorite editor powered by [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
 Unlike markdown format, newline "\n" literally create a new line, and a leading (hard) tab "\t" itemize the line.

 ## Features